zahidshaikh795/Swipable-Card-/README.md

 For Swipabble Card view :

-I have used kolodaView whose files you can dowload from there pubic gibhub repository.
+I have used kolodaView whose files you can dowload from there pubic github repository(Yalantis/Koloda).

 Working of card view:-